Barking can be a real nuisance. You know this if you have a dog.

-This is dog’s way to ask for something.
+This is a dog’s way to ask for something.
 It is essentially begging.
 Unlike growling, in this case, the dog is submissive and recognizes that it needs your help to achieve a goal.
 It is also a sign that it loves you and sees you as a part of a family – otherwise the dog would likely use growling.

 How to stop barking?

-First thing I need to mention is that barking shouldn’t completely be eliminated.
+The first thing I need to mention is that barking shouldn’t completely be eliminated.

 It is an important function for a dog allowing it to communicate.
 If you completely forbid it to do so, it can lead to stress.
 Still, even if you wanted, it is questionable if you will be able to completely remove it.

 Here are some tricks you can use to stop dog barking.